 Note that certain related studies courses may allow teachers to add-on endorsement areas to their existing certification.
 It is the responsibility of the student to confirm eligibility for add-on certification or endorsement with the South Carolina Certification Office. www.scteachers.org

-Approved transfer credit may be used to meet elective requirements.
+Approved transfer credit at the 600 graduate level may be used to meet elective requirements.